grosa1/icse2021-szz-replication-package/README.md

 - `scripts` is a folder that contains all scripts created to post-process or analyze our data.

 - `tools` is a folder that contains a snapshot of developed codes.
-For new studies, please use the extended version [PySZZ v2](https://github.com/grosa1/pyszz_v2).

 - `results` is a folder that contains all calculated metrics, such as Precision, Recall, F-measure, etc.